rulerofoz/AnotherStockMix/README.md

 ### RetroArch Hotkeys

-- Go to `Apps --> FnKey Setting`:
-  - Set the left lighted button to `D-Pad & Joystick toggle`.
-Uncheck the other options.
-  - Set the right lighted button to `LED ON/OFF toggle`.
-Uncheck the other options.
 - **Note**: The right lighted function key will be your hotkey in RetroArch.
 Keep this in mind when setting the options for it:
   - `hotkey + L1` is savestate.
   - `hotkey + R1` is loadstate.